Extended Poisson-Kac theory: A unifying framework for stochastic processes with finite propagation velocity: Extended Poisson-Kac processes: case studies

 \subsection{Transitional Senescent Random Walks}

-In 1961 Hayflick and Moorhead reported that cultured proliferating human diploid cells stop cellular division after a limited number of mytotic events \cite{Hayflick1961,Hayflick1965}.
-Only later in 1965 Hayflick indicated that this phenomenon may provide evidence of an aging process occurring at a cellular level.
-Since then it has been referred to as {\em replicative senescence}.
-Subsequently, this finding has been related to the structure and properties of chromosomal telomeres \cite{Harley1990}.
-In addition, it was demonstrated to represent one of the cellular factors promoting the transition to neoplastic behaviour in non-proliferating cells lines (e.g., lymphocytes) \cite{Krtolica2001}.
+In 1961 Hayflick and Moorhead reported that cultured proliferating human diploid cells stop cellular division after a limited number of mytotic events \cite{Hayflick1961,Hayflick1965} showing that this phenomenon is related to senescence, i.e. to aging process occurring at a cellular level \cite{Harley1990,Krtolica2001}.
 Apart from its biological and biochemical relevance, senescence is remarkable from a statistical mechanical perspective, where it translates to the formulation of random walk processes whose dynamic and transitional properties can decay as the number of transitions increases.

-In analogy with the terminology established in the biological context, we refer to this feature as {\em transitional senescence}.
-A particular example of this feature has been discussed for LWs in Ref.~\cite{GDCCK19}, where a progressive decrease of the walker velocity $b$ with the number of transitions has been shown to yield qualitative effects for the statistics of motion.
+In analogy with the terminology established in the biological context, we call this feature {\em transitional senescence}.
+Correspondingly, we refer to transitionally senescent random walk processes implementing this feature.
+A particular example has been discussed in the context of LWs in Ref.~\cite{Giona2019age}, where a progressive decrease of the walker velocity $b$ with the number of transitions has been shown to yield qualitative effects for the statistics of motion.
 Here we show how this feature can be easily accommodated within our general theory of EPK processes.